CtrlK

 Workflow Clarity

-The three-step workflow is clearly sequenced and step 3 includes a validation checkpoint.
-However, the validation step is vague ('Confirm no extra agent rows were introduced') with no concrete mechanism—no diff command, no script, no checklist for verification.
-For a document generation task where fidelity is critical, the lack of an explicit verification method is a gap.
+The three-step workflow is clearly sequenced and includes a validation step (step 3), but the validation is vague ('Confirm no extra agent rows were introduced') with no concrete mechanism—no diff command, no script, no checklist of what to verify.
+For a document generation task where fidelity is critical, the validation lacks specificity and there's no explicit error recovery loop.

 2 / 3